 "businesses ... need to have people who write better"

-– What is the overall aim of the course?
+What is the overall aim of the course?

 We would like to make sure participants become familiar with the main opportunities and challenges in business communication.
 These are both oral and written.
-Areas of oral communication are obviously job interviews, business meetings, and presentations, but will also entail some other situations (e.g., sales pitches).
+Areas of oral communication are obviously job interviews, business meetings, and presentations, but will also entail some other situations (e.g. sales pitches).
 Written elements range from writing emails to reports and proposals – some of which have relatively fixed formats.
 We mustn’t forget though that there are so many opportunities, not just constraints.

-– What are those?
+What are those?

 The World Wide Web and digital technology have opened so many doors for especially small businesses and entrepreneurs.
 While large corporations have always used billboards and prime-time adverts, start-ups these days can take advantage of YouTube, blogs, and a lot of other accessible forms.
 They can reach target groups directly and cost-effectively.
+Although it is somewhat controversial, we can’t ignore the impact and opportunities coming from AI.
+We hope to incorporate some of these new learning and writing tools ethically and with judgement.

-– Would these also be looked at in the course?
+Would these also be looked at in the course?

-– What will be the structure of the course?
+What will be the structure of the course?

 On the first day we look at communication styles and barriers to successful communication.
 On the second day we look at how meetings and negotiations are conducted, which includes some key terms of language.
 The end of the second day will launch some group work and introduce the framework for project work.